 Having seen Lightning Spear (9/1) win this race in 2018 and Here Comes When (20/1) triumph a year earlier, you may be thinking big money returns are regularly on offer.
 The Sussex Stakes is absolutely not a race for upsets or big paying winners though, in large part due to the single digit fields it usually attracts.

 Between 2008 and 2016 there was only one favourite who didn’t win, and even then it was only the second favourite (Tornado) who was first home at 11/4.
 During this period, the average starting price of the winner was just 9/10 with Frankel being the shortest of the lot, available at incredible odds of just 1/20.

 By this point in his career Frankel had already won 11 consecutive races so the bookies were refusing to take any chances on him.
 The tiny odds-on price was the shortest given during any point of the record-breaking horse’s career, forcing punters to back how much he’d win by, rather than if he would at all.

 It was hard to blame the bookies for running scared though as the brilliant horse boasted a rating miles higher than any of his three rivals.
-The win came with a widely predicted degree of comfort and his classy performance is available for all to see here:
+The win came with a widely predicted degree of comfort his class was there for all to see.